 Cooper University Hospital is one of only three New Jersey State-Designated Level I Trauma Centers verified by the American College of Surgeons, the highest national recognition possible.
 Cooper serves as the regional Trauma Center for southern New Jersey including Atlantic, Burlington, Camden, Cape May, Cumberland, Gloucester, Mercer, Ocean and Salem counties and acts as a resource for the Level II Trauma Centers in our region.
 A Level I Trauma Center cares for severely injured patients involved in motor vehicle crashes, falls, industrial accidents and acts of violence.
 Specially trained physicians and surgeons focus on the care of the trauma patient.
-On average, Cooper admits nearly 4,00 trauma patients each year, making it the busiest center in New Jersey.
+On average, Cooper treats more than 4,600 trauma patients each year, making it the busiest center in New Jersey.

 The Trauma Center at Cooper University Hospital is the busiest in the region and is staffed 24 hours a day by in-house trauma surgeons, anesthesiologists, trauma nurses, on-call consultants and vital support services, including the blood bank, laboratory services and diagnostic radiology.